Code

 Note: A mark is a geometrical object that a plot uses to represent data.

-A sample of line graph
+A sample of line graphis given in

-library in Python is the plotnine
+An alternative to the altair library in Python is the plotnine package in Python

 We briefly give an illustration of the plotnine library.
 For more details read this documentation